Ribbon Creek incident: Consequences

-Staff Sergeant McKeon was court-martialed amidst a wave of public condemnation over the "brutality" of Marine Corps training.
-However, many Marines came to his defense, pointing out such harsh training was necessary to survive in combat.
+McKeon was court-martialed amidst a wave of public condemnation over the "brutality" of Marine Corps training.
+However, many Marines came to his defense, arguing such harsh training was necessary to survive in combat.
 McKeon's supervisor, Staff Sergeant E. H. Huff, testified in his defense.
 He described McKeon as an outstanding drill instructor and noted that night marches were very common at Parris Island.
 Huff said the discipline in his own platoon was so poor that he would have taken the recruits on the march himself if he had had the time.

 McKeon was defended by a group of volunteer lawyers from New York City, including his brother-in-law, Thomas P. Costello, Emile Zola Berman, and Howard Lester, along with Marine Corps attorneys Lieutenant Colonel Alaric W. Valentin, Major John R. DeBarr, and Lieutenant Collins.
 Berman led the team, as he was a distinguished and successful trial attorney who specialized in negligence cases, but he was also dedicated to preserving the constitutional rights of the criminally accused.
 He had previously presented a successful criminal defense in 1954 in Alexandria, Louisiana, of a 14-year-old African-American charged with rape and would later go on to defend Sirhan Sirhan.

 Marine Corps Commandant General Randolph Pate testified.
 One reporter pointed out this was like "calling J. Edgar Hoover to testify about a problem within the FBI".
 The trial's most dramatic moment, however, was the arrival of General Lewis "Chesty" Puller, the most decorated Marine in the history of the Corps.
 Berman called Puller to testify about training methods.
 Puller called the incident in Ribbon Creek "a deplorable accident", but one that did not warrant court-martial.
 He said that discipline was the most important factor in military training.
 He quoted Napoleon, saying that an army becomes a "mob" without it.

 He mentioned his experiences in the Korean War and that one of the reasons troops failed was because of lack of night training.
 General Puller felt that the press had blown the incident out of proportion because of prejudice they had against the Marine Corps.
 He mentioned a similar accident at an Army post in which ten soldiers drowned and pointed out that none of their superiors had been charged and that it had never made headlines the way Ribbon Creek had.

-Staff Sergeant McKeon was acquitted of manslaughter and oppression of his troops but was found guilty of negligent homicide and drinking on duty.
+McKeon was acquitted of manslaughter and oppression of his troops but was found guilty of negligent homicide and drinking on duty.
 The Secretary of the Navy, Charles S. Thomas, noted in his final action on the case: